ColemanSWE/github-api-project/README.md

 ## Setup (Windows)

 This setup guide assumes you have yarn installed on your machine.
+If you don't have yarn installed you can find instructions [here](https://classic.yarnpkg.com/en/docs/install/#windows-stable).

 In the project directory, you can run: